feathersui/feathersui-website/docs/as3-starling/tab-bar.md

 ### Skinning the Tabs

 This section only explains how to access the tab sub-components, which are simply toggle buttons.
-Please read [How to use the Feathers `ToggleButton` component](./toggle-button.md) for full details about the skinning properties that are available on `ToggleButton` components.
+Please read [How to use the `ToggleButton` component](./toggle-button.md) for full details about the skinning properties that are available on `ToggleButton` components.

 #### With a Theme